Beginner's Guide: How to Solve a Rubik's Cube

 | Yellow Cross ✨ | Form Yellow Cross on Top | F R U R' U' F' | Repeat until cross appears. |

-| Orient Yellow Corners (OLL) 🎯 | Make Top Face Yellow (OLL) | R U R' U R U U R' | Repeat until all corners oriented. |
+| Orient Yellow Corners (OLL) 🎯 | Make Top Face Yellow (OLL) | R U R' U R U U R' | Use the matching OLL corner case; Sune is shown as one example. |

 | Permute Last Layer (PLL) 🏆 | Position Yellow Corners (A-perm) | R' F R' B B R F' R' B B R R U U | Cycles three corners. |